Tiffany & Co. flagship store: Construction

 The flagship store is the sixth for the company, which moved uptown five times since its founding in 1837.
 Immediately prior to the construction of the building at Fifth Avenue and 57th Street, Tiffany & Co. had its flagship at 401 Fifth Avenue, twenty blocks south.
-Meanwhile, in the early 20th century, the section of Fifth Avenue south of 59th Street was becoming a commercial area.
-By the 1920s, the intersection of Fifth Avenue and 57th Street contained commercial buildings, including the Heckscher Building and a branch of the New York Trust Company, which were interspersed with 19th-century mansions, music shops, and art dealerships.
-The site of the current Tiffany's flagship had been occupied by Collis P. Huntington's mansion until 1926.

-In May 1939, the company leased the 57th Street site from First National City Bank, which acted as trustee for the William Waldorf Astor estate.
+In May 1939, the company leased a site at 57th Street from First National City Bank, which acted as trustee for the William Waldorf Astor estate.
 In a multi-part transaction, National City Bank acquired the 57th Street site from the previous owner of the Huntington site, as well as Tiffany's 37th Street building.
-Tiffany's then hired Cross and Cross to design a new flagship at that location.
-That August, Cross and Cross filed plans for the 57th Street structure with the New York City Department of Buildings.
+Tiffany's then hired Cross & Cross to design a new flagship at that location.
+That August, Cross & Cross filed plans for the 57th Street structure with the New York City Department of Buildings.
 Turner Construction was awarded the general construction contract and had already started demolishing the previous four-story structure on the site.

 Prior to the 727 Fifth Avenue building's completion, Charles B. Driscoll wrote in April 1940: "The new Tiffany building is close enough to completion to indicate that it is to be one of the substantial ornaments to this part of town."
 The 727 Fifth Avenue store opened on October 21, 1940, without any fanfare; it was visited by 12,000 people in its first day of operation.
 It had an estimated cost of $1 million.
 Upon the building's completion, the Fifth Avenue Association deemed it the "best new structure erected in the Fifth Avenue section during 1940".
-Cross & Cross never designed another building in New York City and ultimately ceased operation in 1942.
+Cross & Cross never designed another building in New York City and ceased operation in 1942.